 6. It’s unclear what the “seven fishes” signify.

 Nobody knows where the “seven fishes” moniker came from.
 Many insist it’s a religious symbol.
 The number seven, after all, appears hundreds of times in the Bible and is significant in the Roman Catholic Church: It may represent the seven sacraments.
 Or the seven virtues.
 Or perhaps it commemorates the day Christians believe God rested.
 Others say the number is just a good marketing tool used by restaurants.
 (Indeed, the earliest newspaper article we found containing the phrase “Feast of the Seven Fishes” is a 1983 advertisement for a restaurant in Philadelphia.)

-7. The variety is mouthwatering.
+7. The variety served at the Feast of the Seven Fishes is mouthwatering.

 “Talk with 10 Italian-Americans about the special feast, and you could come up with 10 dinner menus, plus a varying selection of fish,” Gerald Etter wrote for The Philadelphia Inquirer.
 And that’s the beauty of the feast: There are no hard and fast rules.
 Some people include as many as 12 or 13 dishes, including mussels in spaghetti, fried calamari, anchovies, sardines, whiting with lemon, scungilli, lobster fra diavolo, capellini with tuna sauce, branzino, sole, and shrimp scampi.
 Many insist on eel. (“You can’t have Christmas Eve without eel,” John Tenaglia tells the Inquirer.)
 Another almost universal recommendation is baccalà—dried, salted cod.
-But the most important ingredient, of course, is friends and family.
+But the most important ingredients, of course, are friends and family.